poseidon/matchbox/Documentation/physical-hardware.md

 Your network may already have a configurable PXE or iPXE server, configurable DHCP, a DHCP server you cannot modify, or no DHCP server at all.
 We'll show how to setup each network environment to talk to `bootcfg`, depending on your circumstances.

-The [quay.io/coreos/dnsmasq](https://quay.io/repository/coreos/dnsmasq) image can be used to run DHCP, proxy DHCP, and TFTP.
-It can be built from the [dockerfiles](../dockerfiles/dnsmasq) or pulled from Quay.

-    docker pull quay.io/coreos/dnsmasq
+Otherwise create a PXE, iPXE, or Pixiecore network boot environment using the CoreOS [dnsmasq](../contrib/dnsmasq) container image which can run DHCP, proxyDHCP, TFTP, and/or DNS with `dnsmasq`.
+Use `--net=host` to run the services on the host and use `--dhcp-boot` to point clients to the config service.

 ### Configurable iPXE